Rationale

 Record the month, day, and year of each client's project start.
 The Project Start Date indicates a client initial assistance by the project.

 For each client's enrollment in a project, there must only be one Project Start Date.
-Any errors in entering the date should be corrected as soon as they are noticed in the program enrollment.
+Any errors in entering the date should be corrected as soon as possible.

 Note: If the client's data has changed since the enrollment (income, non-cash benefits, health insurance etc.) do not edit the enrollment, rather complete a 'Status Update Assessment' available on the program's 'ASSESSMENTS' tab.